WashU Supplemental Essays 2025-26 Prompts and Tips

 • An itinerary of all the things you plan to do in St. Louis.

-• Statements about how WUSTL feels like home, you know it’s the right place for you, or you’ve wanted to attend since kindergarten; show this through specifics instead.
+• Statements about how WUSTL feels like home, you know it’s the right place for you, or you’ve wanted to attend since kindergarten.
+Show your excitement about the school through well-researched specifics instead.

 In addition to the pure research element, a lot of the time and skill required in creating a stellar WashU essay will involve connecting the classes, professors, opportunities, etc. of interest that you have uncovered to your distinct values, talents, aims, proficiencies, and future goals.

-This optional question allows you to add another dimension to your application – something that the admissions committee might not learn by reading your transcript or your personal statement.
+2) This optional question allows you to add another dimension to your application – something that the admissions committee might not learn by reading your transcript or your personal statement.
+If you plan to apply for one of the Signature Scholar Programs, we highly recommend you complete this supplement.

 While this essay is technically “optional,” we advise every single applicant to WashU to opt in.
 Remember, WashU is one of those rare schools that rejects students with near-perfect (or even perfect) academic credentials.
 It is essential that you showcase the characteristics and skills that make you one-of-a-kind.